Eothynnus

-Eothynnus is an extinct species of prehistoric jackfish that lived during the lower Eocene of Europe.
-It contains a single species, E. salmoneus from what is now the Isle of Sheppey (as a part of the London Clay Lagerstatten) in England.
-It is known exclusively from some preserved skulls.
+Eothynnus is an extinct species of prehistoric jackfish that lived during the lower Eocene of Europe and eastern North America.
+It contains a single species, E. salmoneus.
+It is known primarily from some preserved skulls from what is now the Isle of Sheppey (as a part of the London Clay Lagerstatten) in England.
+A single vertebra is also known from the Nanjemoy Formation of Virginia, US.

 It was originally thought to be a tuna or mackerel, hence the generic name translating as "dawn" or "Eocene tuna."
 Later, it was reappraised to be a jackfish, related to Teratichthys and Eastmanalepes (syn.
 "Caranx primaevus").
+It is one of the largest fish known from the London Clay.